There’s really nothing like the impact of an IRL (in real life) Financial Ed Event, is there?

 • Introduction to saving for things you want.

-Speedy Saver (Age 5- 12)
+Speedy Saver (Age 5-12)

 • Participants have a set time frame to meet their saving goal.
-Throughout this time frame, they are tempted to ‘buy’ a serious of items (toys, snacks, games, etc.), if they do not buy, they are rewarded with money toward their saving goal.
+Throughout this time frame, they are tempted to ‘buy’ a series of items (toys, snacks, games, etc.), if they do not buy, they are rewarded with money toward their saving goal.

-• Encourages saving habits, while learning it is ok to spend money occasionally.
+• Encourages saving habits; while learning it is ok to spend money occasionally.

 Money Counting Bingo (Age 6-10)